 YouTube

-YouTube is an American online video sharing platform owned by Google.
-Accessible worldwide, YouTube was launched on February 14, 2005, by Steve Chen, Chad Hurley, and Jawed Karim, three former employees of PayPal.
-Headquartered in San Bruno, California, United States, it is the second most visited website in the world, after Google Search.
-As of January 2024, YouTube has more than 2.7 billion monthly users, who collectively watch more than one billion hours of videos every day.
-As of May 2019, videos were being uploaded to the platform at a rate of more than 500 hours of content per minute, and as of 2021, there were approximately 14 billion videos in total.
+YouTube is an American social media and online video sharing platform owned by Google.
+YouTube was founded on February 14, 2005, by Steve Chen, Chad Hurley, and Jawed Karim, three former employees of PayPal.
+Headquartered in San Bruno, California, it is the second-most-visited website in the world, after Google Search.
+In January 2024, YouTube had more than 2.7 billion monthly active users, who collectively watched more than one billion hours of videos every day.
+As of May 2019, videos were being uploaded to the platform at a rate of more than 500 hours of content per minute, and as of mid-2024, there were approximately 14.8 billion videos in total.
 Wikipedia

 Website: www.youtube.com